semiprime/pygenda/docs/Usage.md

 * On a touchscreen, you can navigate by swiping left/right (Week View) or up/down (Year View).

-* Setting alarms is currently under development and testing is welcome.
+* The UI for setting alarms is a placeholder, to test storage and activation of alarms (where testing is welcome).
+  Keys:
+    * +/>/-/< — move alarm time of the selected alarm forward/back;
+    * N — new alarm;
+    * Delete — delete selected alarm;
+    * A/D/E — change action of selected alarm to Audio/Display/Email.
+  For email alarms, you will need to set an email address in the config setting new_event/default_alarm_emailaddr.

-  (Note: sounding/displaying/sending alarms will be the job of a different program - an alarm handler.
+* Sounding/displaying/sending alarms is the job of a different program: an alarm handler/server.
 Pygenda does not, and will not, activate the alarms.
-There is a warning in the UI about this because it's important that you understand that you need to do some setup or alarms will not be activated.
+If you use Evolution Data Server to store your agenda then it might activate alarms, but you should test this (and test that alarms are activated if your device is in standby mode).
+Otherwise, it is likely that alarms will not be activated at all.
+(There is a warning in the UI about this because it's important that you understand that you need to do some setup or alarms will not be activated.
 You can get rid of the warning by changing the appropriate config setting to False.)
-  Keys: +/>/-/< - move alarm time of the selected alarm forward/back;
-  N - new alarm; Delete - delete selected alarm; A/D/E - change action
-  of selected alarm to Audio/Display/Email.
-For email alarms, you will need to set an email address in the config setting new_event/default_alarm_emailaddr.